Cool off with this sweet, tart, and refreshing agua de Jamaica. You'll soon see why hibiscus iced tea is such a popular drink in Mexico.

 Step 4: serve your agua de Jamaica in a glass full of ice.
 Squeeze a wedge of lime over top and enjoy!

-Fridge: this tea will store in the fridge for at least 5-7 days.
+Your hibiscus tea will store in the fridge for at least 5-7 days.
 Keep it in an airtight container so it doesn't take on flavors of the other items in your fridge.
 We use an extra-large mason jar, which works perfectly.

-Freezer: try freezing your leftover tea in ice trays to chill your next batch of agua de Jamaica.
+Try freezing your leftover tea in ice trays to chill your next batch of agua de Jamaica.
 This way, you won't dilute your drink as much!

-Dilution: store this as a concentrate and add water on an individual basis if you're not sure how strong you'll want it.
+Store this as a concentrate and add water on an individual basis if you're not sure how strong you'll want it.
 If you already know what you like, mix the water right into your pitcher or jar.

 💭 Pro tips